SoftVarE-Group/d-dnnf-reasoner/README.md

 ## CLI

-Both `ddnnife` and `dhone` provide a help information via `--help`.
+Both `ddnnife` and `dhone` provide information via `--help`.
-Simply execute the binaries with the -h, --help flag or no parameter at all to get an overview of all possible parameters and how to use them.
+Simply execute the binaries with the `-h`, `--help` flag to get an overview of all possible parameters and how to use them.

 ### Examples